ror-community/ror-site/content/supporters/_index.md

 All of ROR’s work so far has been completed through in-kind donations from ROR steering organizations.
 We are committed to ROR for the long-term but we can’t move forward without dedicated community support.
 We are running a fundraising campaign in order to be able to scale up our operations, hire dedicated staff, and develop and deliver new features, with a plan to launch a paid service tier in 2022 to recover costs while keeping the registry's data open and free.

-**ROR aims to raise $175,000 in donations over the next two years.** As a supporter, you’ll have an opportunity to be part of this exciting community effort from the beginning and to ensure its long-term growth and success.
+**ROR aims to raise $175,000 in community contributions over the next two years.** As a supporter, you’ll have an opportunity to be part of this exciting community effort from the beginning and to ensure its long-term growth and success.

 **Our first fundraising target is $75,000 by the end of 2019** in order to secure enough funds to hire a technical lead and to organize an in-person ROR Community planning meeting at PIDapalooza in January 2020.

 ### Calling all panthera!

 **What kind of animal are you?**
 There are four types of big cats in the world that have the ability to ROAR.
-Our suggested donation amounts are named for these four cats.
-We welcome and appreciate donations of all shapes and sizes, however!
+Our suggested supporter categories are named for these four cats.
+We welcome and appreciate contributions of all shapes and sizes, however!

 <table id="donations-table">
 	<tbody>